Peilong/website/content/home/about.md

 # Biography

-Dr. Peilong Li (<a href="cv.pdf" target="_blank">CV</a>) is a Research Assistant Professor at the <a href="https://acanets.uml.edu" target="_blank">ACANETS</a> Lab.
-His research interests include Software Defined Infrastructure, Big Data Analytics, Parallel Computing and Computer Architecture.
+Dr. Peilong Li (<a href="cv.pdf" target="_blank">CV</a>) is an Assistant Professor at <a href="https://www.etown.edu/" target="_blank">Elizabethtown College</a>.
+He is in charge of the Data Science Major at the college.
+Prior to joining Etown, Dr. Li was a Research Assistant Professor at <a href="https://www.uml.edu/" target="_blank">University of Massachusetts Lowell</a>.
+His research interests include Machine Learning, Software Defined Infrastructure, Big Data Analytics, and Parallel Computing and Computer Architecture.